Ricci flow regularization in latent spaces for the forward learning of partial differential equations: Special cases

 \section{Special cases}

-Special cases can be under consideration, which offer various advantages.
-The primary of which is reduction in computational power necessary to conduct the learning, which in turn permits higher dimensional structures for more expressive representations.
-Specifications can be made that consolidate the possibilities of the manifold into a single structure, which generally constrain the problem to yield sub-optimality, but also gain computational favor in the learning stage and yield possibly desirable results, especially if the manifold accords well with the PDE data.
+Special cases can be under consideration, which offer various advantages, the primary of which is reduction in computational power necessary to conduct the learning.
+This permits higher dimensional structures for more expressive representations.
+Specifications can be made that consolidate the possibilities of the manifold into a single structure, which generally constrain the problem, but also gain computational favor in the learning stage and yield possibly desirable results, especially if the manifold accords well with the PDE data.

 Our special cases will be constraining the metric in one that is known, i.e. inherent to an exact and known manifold, using a known solution to Ricci flow via the manifold equation itself given a domain of parameterization, and a restriction to surfaces of revolution.
 One can extend special cases more generally, such as in using different coordinate systems, in which the result of Appendix~\ref{coord_transform} is useful.